unumux/willow/CONTRIBUTING.md

             ```
         - Open the example project in a code editor
             - Navigate through the node_modules to the `<example-project>/node_modules/@unumux/willow/styles` folder
-            - Look at the style file (`node_modules/@unumux/Willow/styles/styles.scss`) and you should see the new styles you added.
+            - Look at the styles file (`node_modules/@unumux/Willow/styles/styles.scss`) and you should see the new styles you added.
         - Or if you're running the build process on the example project (and it compiled) you should see the changes in your browser after you refresh.
             - Pro Tip: if you don't want to refresh the browser after every Willow change try adding the Willow files you're changing to the watch list of your example project's build.